 What are the proposals being assessed?
 ALT 1920-03 To increase income through the Leisure Centre Management Contract with Greenwich Leisure Limited (GLL) Which Department/Division has the responsibility for this?
-Environment & Regeneration - Public Space Division Stage 1: Overview Name and job title of lead officer Christine Parsloe, Leisure & Culture Development Manager 1.
-What are the aims, objectives Outcome: To achieve increased income through the leisure centre management contract. and esired outcomes of your proposal?
-(Also explain proposals e.g. eduction/removal of service, deletion of posts, changing criteria etc. Wholosy the operators will pay the obtained air moreacod airmaa barn 2.
+Environment & Regeneration - Public Space Division Stage 1: Overview Name and job title of lead officer Christine Parsloe, Leisure & Culture Development Manager and desired outcomes of your Aims & Proposals: Implement the d income through the leisure centre management contract. he contractual inflationary uplift on the Leisure Centre Management Contract, e operators will pay the council an increased annual sum 2.
 How does this contribute to the council's corporate priorities?
-Delivers revenue savings through increased income.
+Delivers revenue savings throug h increased income.
 3. Who will be affected by this proposal?
-For example who are the external/internal customers, communities, partners, stakeholders, the workforce etc. The operator will be required under the contract to deliver this in accordance with their contract submission.
-This will include increases in fees and charges to customers, but these will also be in line with the contractual arrangements for annual increases.
+For example who are the external/internal customers, communities, partners, stakeholders, the workforce etc. The operator will be required under the contract to deliver this in accordance with their contract submiss.
+This will include increases in fees and charges to customers, but these will also be in line with the contra arrangements for annual increases.
 4. Is the responsibility shared with another department, authority or organisation?
 If so: Who are the partners and who has overall responsibility?
 No